Does Your Child Need an Emergency Dentist?

 Non-Urgent Dental Emergencies

 If your child is having a non-urgent dental emergency, you’ll be able to schedule your appointment during normal office hours.
-This means that if a sealant cracks on Saturday afternoon, you’ll be able to wait until Monday morning to take your child to get it fixed.
+This means that if a dental sealant cracks on Saturday afternoon, you’ll have to wait until Monday morning to take your child to have it fixed by our pediatric dentist.